The Cheese Factory Century

 Shortly after the left turn onto this road, take a break at the Marin French Cheese Company on your right.
 There’s a small store where you can buy sandwiches, beverages, cheese and crackers.
 After the stop, the road continues through the fields, gradually climbing.
 This section is narrow and has a fair bit of high-speed traffic; be careful.

-These are pleasant, quiet roads through the pastures.
-The Lucas the valley was named for is not related to George Lucas, but Skywalker Ranch is located along the road.
+These are pleasant, quiet roads through the pastures and back into the redwoods.
+Lucas Valley was not named for George Lucas, but Skywalker Ranch is located along the road.

 Red Hill/San Antonio/Bolinas/Shady/Lagunitas/Ross Common/Poplar/Kent (advanced ride)